Chapter 8.6 – Port Management, Governance and Leadership

 Given the complexity and increased politicization of the port director position, it is not surprising that tenure has been steadily declining.
 Although summary data on port tenure is not available globally, the American Association of Port Authorities examines tenure in an annual survey of its membership.
 The data for the past 12 years indicate a declining trend in position tenure.

-Today there is a growing trend to hire port directors from outside the port industry.
+There is a growing trend to hire port directors from outside the port industry.
 As mentioned previously, the background for a port chief executive was historically skewed toward engineering.
 An engineer might be promoted from within to the top job or be recruited from other engineering and construction-related industries, most frequently from the U.S. Army Corps of Engineers.
 Former Coast Guard officials or shipping executives often found their way to leadership positions at the port.
-Today the pathway to a port position is multi-disciplinary.
+The pathway to a port position is multi-disciplinary.
 With digitization and emphasis on “smart-ports,” it is not unusual to find someone with these qualifications coming from outside the port industry.
 The Port of Hamburg’s Director, Jens Meier, began his career in the software industry and has led the transition of Hamburg to the world’s most well-known Smart Port.

 C. Survival Strategies for Port Directors: The Power Wheel